jameskittle/jameskittle/README.md

 - 👋 Hi, I’m @jameskittle
 - 👀 I’m interested in open source network management, Betamax and Snoopy.
-- 🌱 I’m currently learning paitence.
+- 🌱 I’m currently learning patience.
-- 💞️ I’m looking to collaborate on engineering for extroverts
+- 💞️ I’m looking to collaborate on peace, love and understanding.
 - 📫 How to reach me?

 <!---